spencerhcheng/holberton-system_engineering-devops/w4/d3/pokemon.md

 > pikachu.levelUp()
 { name: 'PIKACHU', type: 'Electric', level: 11, hp: 24 }
 ```
-NB: How will leveling up affect a pokemon's hp...?
+NB: How will leveling up affect a pokemon's `hp`...?

 Add a method `Pokemon#call` which should return a pokemon's "nickname" repeated twice.
 A pokemon's nickname comes from taking its name up to the second vowel.
 If there are no second vowels, it is its full name. _Hint:_ a global variable `VOWELS` might be helpful with this.